w32agobot/SKY130_LDO_foldedcascode/README.md

 # SKY130 LDO with Folded Cascode OTA
 Output-capless LDO for low-power PLL source voltage generation.
 The folded cascode OTA, and the constant current source, have been designed for 0.9 V to 1.8 V source voltage.
-The LDO is stable in the output current range 0-5 mA without load capacitance.
+The LDO operation begins at $V_{CC}$ = 1.5 V and is stable in the output current range 0-5 mA without load capacitance.

 |Parameter| Min | Typ | Max
 |---|---|---|---|